-Governor Jane Hull appointed Mundell to the Arizona Corporation Commission in 1999, after the Arizona Supreme Court determined that the former commissioner was ineligible to hold office.
+Governor Jane Hull appointed Mundell to the Arizona Corporation Commission on June 21, 1999, after the Arizona Supreme Court determined that the former commissioner was ineligible to hold office.
 In the 2000 general election, he was elected to serve out the remaining four years of his term.
-He became Chairman of the Commission in January 2001 and served in that capacity until he and his fellow Commissioners voted to select a new Chairman in January 2003.
-Mundell's term runs through the end of 2004.
+He became Chairman of the Commission in January 2001 and served in that capacity until January 2003.
+Mundell was re-elected in 2004 and his term runs through the end 2008.